HealisticEngineer/cognitive-canvas/README.md

 ## Milestones
 - [x] Create a cognitive-canvas code that will create a thought loop.
-- [ ] Create a canvas for the model to draw on information from the news and other sources.
+- [x] Create a cognitive-canvas for the model to draw on information from the news and other sources.
 - [ ] Enhance thought generation with more advanced AI models and context integration.
 - [ ] Add a web interface for visualizing thoughts and memory.